surveyjs/survey-library/docs/design-survey-conditional-logic.md

 Returns the total number of array items in which a specified data field has a value other than `null` or `undefined`.
 This data field is searched in an array that contains a user response to a [Multi-Select Matrix](https://surveyjs.io/form-library/examples/multi-select-matrix-question/), [Dynamic Matrix](https://surveyjs.io/form-library/examples/dynamic-matrix-add-new-rows/), or [Dynamic Panel](/form-library/examples/duplicate-group-of-fields-in-form/) question.

-The following code finds the total number of matrix rows with a `"quantity"` column value greater than zero but includes only the rows with a `"categoryId"` column equaling 1:
+The following code finds the total number of matrix rows with a `"quantity"` column value greater than zero but includes only the rows where a `"categoryId"` column equals 1.:

 *Example*: `"expression": "countInArray({matrixdynamic}, 'quantity', {quantity} > 0 and {categoryId} = 1)"`